pirelenito/backbone-accessorize/README.md

 ## Instalation ##

-Download the single src/backbone-assessorize.js file and load it just before BackboneJS.
+Download the single [src/backbone-assessorize.js](https://raw.github.com/pirelenito/backbone-accessorize/master/src/backbone-accessorize.js) file and load it just after BackboneJS.

 It is important that you load this pluggin before any other, because it works by Monkey Patching the Backbone.Model implementation.